Disappearance of Anthonette Cayedito: Background

-Anthonette Christine Cayedito was born on December 25, 1976, to Theresa "Penny" Cayedito (1952–1999), of the Navajo Nation, and Larry Estrada, a carpenter of Italian and Hispanic descent.
-After her parents' separation, Cayedito and her younger half-sisters, Wendy and Senida "Sadie", were raised by their mother in Gallup, New Mexico.
+Anthonette Christine Cayedito was born on December 25, 1976, to Theresa "Penny" Cayedito, of the Navajo Nation, and Larry Estrada, a carpenter.
+She is of "Navajo and Italian descent".
+After her parents' separation, Cayedito and her younger half-sisters, Wendy and Senida "Sadie" Montoya, were raised by their mother in Gallup, New Mexico.

 Family members described Cayedito as being level-headed, wise beyond her years, scholastically dedicated, friendly, caring, and dependable.
 By the time she was six years old, she was cooking for her sisters, ironed their clothes for the week and played a vital role in caring for them.
 After her disappearance, her father remarked: "She was 9 going on 15."
 Cayedito was known by her peers for her displayed concern for the well-being of others, particularly if they were downcast or otherwise in need.
 Her youngest sister later described Cayedito as having a "caregiver's heart".
 Her favorite color was purple, and she enjoyed listening to the music of Michael Jackson and Ronnie Milsap, and she was nicknamed "Squirrel".

 Cayedito was a fourth-grade student at Lincoln Elementary School, where she was an attentive, above-average student who displayed a flair for sports and physical activities, winning the Presidential Fitness Award in her fourth year.
 Outside of school, she also displayed a strong interest in her weekly Bible studies and was devoted to her religious faith.
 At the time of her disappearance, she was living with her mother and sisters at 204 Arnold Circle #9 in Gallup.